-The Office of Global Engagement helps students to participate in domestic and international study away experiences.
-These include both study away courses, which are taught by Virginia Wesleyan faculty, and semester study abroad.
-The Office of Global Engagement offers a variety of programs that support students as they prepare for and undertake a study away experience, including Global Engagement Course Grants, individual advising, and workshops on preparing for study away experiences.
+The Global Engagement program provides opportunities for students to participate in domestic and international study away experiences.
+The University supports both study away courses, which are taught by Virginia Wesleyan faculty, and semester study abroad experiences.
+Through our exchange partnerships and campus in Tokyo, Virginia Wesleyan offers opportunities to study abroad in one of more than 200 program options in over 50 countries.
+The Office of Global Engagement offers support for students as they prepare for and undertake a study away experience, including individualized advising, financial assistance through course grants, and workshops on preparing for study away experiences.

-Undergraduate Research Program
+Undergraduate Research

-The Undergraduate Research Program supports students as they undertake faculty-mentored research.
+The Undergraduate Research program supports students as they undertake faculty-mentored research.
 Virginia Wesleyan University offers an array of research opportunities for students in most majors.
 The Undergraduate Research Program provides financial and instructional support to student researchers through research grants, research conference grants, and a workshop series that guides students through all aspects of the research process.